davidwhitney/ReallySimpleEventing/README.md

 ReallySimpleEventing will then look for any types that implement IHandle<TTypeName> and execute them all.
 Any types that implement IHandleAsync<TTypeName>() will be executed async.

+An event handler is very simple, it looks like this:

+    public class TestHandler<TEventType> : IHandle<TEventType>
+    {
+        public void Handle(TEventType @event)
+        {
+            // Do stuff
+        }

+        public void OnError(TEventType @event, Exception ex)
+        {
+            // All exceptions are surpressed by default
+            // If you wish to really blow the stack, re-throw the ex here.
+        }
+    }

+And they can be found anywhere in your appdomain.
+Obviously, multiple handlers for any given message are supported.

 Why Do I Need It?
 =================